BCCC Advisory Board

 Ms. Torres previously served as an Asset Manager for Comite de Bienestar (Comite) in San Luis, Arizona.
 Comite is a membership non-profit who works to empower Mexican-Americans and new immigrants to help them overcome the many barriers they face, including very low wages, little access to conventional financing and limited political representation.
 Founded by farm workers in 1977 and incorporated in 1981, Comite is a membership non-profit that focuses on helping members build assets and strengthen the whole community.
 Additionally, Comite owns and manages 324 units of rental housing set aside for low-income persons and financed through the LIHTC program and a mixture of public and private financing including market rate equity, AHP financing, HOME financing, USDA financing and others.

-Ms. Torres holds a Bachelor degree in Business Administration and a Master degree in Public Management from Northern Arizona University.
+Ms. Torres holds a Bachelor degree in Business Administration and a Masters degree in Public Management from Northern Arizona University.

 Joyce Wilson

-Ms. Wilson serves on the board of the El Paso Mental Health Authority.
-The El Paso Mental Health Authority advocates for access to high quality mental health and intellectual disability services; facilitates inter-agency collaboration for the development of solutions to problems in the mental health system; and trains peace officers, medical professionals, social workers, guardians and others on how to access emergency mental health services.
+Ms. Wilson serves as the Board Chair of the Camino Real Regional Mobility Authority.
+The mission of the CRRMA is to assist in the establishment of a comprehensive transportation system to directly benefit the traveling public within the El Paso region through the development of additional transportation alternatives within the region.
+She previously served on the board of the El Paso Mental Health Authority, which advocates for access to high quality mental health and intellectual disability services; facilitates inter-agency collaboration for the development of solutions to problems in the mental health system; and trains peace officers, medical professionals, social workers, guardians and others on how to access emergency mental health services.

 She was previously Chief Executive Officer of Workforce Solutions Borderplex which is a non-profit organization providing employers with skilled workers and helping individuals develop skills and abilities needed to thrive in the workplace.
 These efforts include going to family crisis centers and helping those individuals find employment and helping migrant seasonal workers find educational and training opportunities and employment.